...for Digital Product Design

 In a matter of minutes, a concept can be sketched out.

-Then. the basic flow of interactivity can begin to take visual form.
+Then the basic flow of interactivity can begin to take visual form.

 I like to start by drawing and blocking-out functional design elements.
-For websites and apps, that means the navigation and menus, logo placement, interactive elements, call to action buttons, information boxes, and more.
+For websites and apps, that means the navigation and menus, rough logo placement, identifying interactive elements, call to action buttons, information boxes, and more.

 3. Wireframing, Mock-Ups, and Initial Testing